-I am a ‘sort of local’, having lived in Moonee Ponds for 44 years.
-My wife Gayleen and I love this area of Melbourne and our two daughters really enjoyed growing up here.
-Elizabeth is now a priest, currently serving as curate at St John’s, Toorak and to become the Vicar at Holy Trinity, Williamstown early in 2020.
+I am a ‘sort of local’, having lived in Moonee Ponds for 45 years.
+My wife, Gayleen, and I love this area of Melbourne and our two daughters really enjoyed growing up here.
+Elizabeth is now a priest, the Vicar at Holy Trinity, Williamstown.
 Christine is studying silver and gold smithing at RMIT.

-As a pastoral minister, I believe that my work draws on my experience in schools, university and a variety of parishes and I am keen to lend a listening ear to anyone who needs or wants it.
-As an intentional interim priest in five parishes before commencing my very different ministry as vicar at St George’s, I encouraged parishes and individuals to explore prayerfully their lives and aspirations and I believe that this is an important part of the life of any parish community.
+As a pastoral minister, I believe that my work draws on my experience in schools, university, and a variety of parishes and I am keen to lend a listening ear to anyone who needs or wants it.
+As an intentional interim priest in five parishes before commencing my very different ministry as vicar here at St George’s, I encouraged parishes and individuals to explore prayerfully their lives and aspirations and I believe that this is an important part of the life of any parish community.
 I am enjoying my time at St George’s and look forward to many exciting and rewarding experiences with the folk here as we walk God’s road together.

 I enjoy robust relationships across the faith communities of Melbourne and also have strong ties with several interdenominational networks within the Christian community.

-Outside working hours I am an avid reader and listener to music and, to relax and refresh my mind, I enjoy playing music as a member of the Western Region Concert Band, watching rugby and cricket (both of which I played in my younger years), cooking and making things with wood.
+Outside working hours I am an avid reader and listener to music and, to relax and refresh my mind, I enjoy playing music as a member of the Western Region Concert Band, watching rugby and cricket (both of which I played in my younger years).
+I also enjoy cooking, and making things with wood.
 I am the guardian of a reasonably extensive wine collection which I like to combine with cooking and eating good food (not with my wood-working).
-At home, I enjoy the company of my beagle and Gayleen’s cat.
+At home, I enjoy the company of my beagle, Harley, and Gayleen’s cat Whiskey.

 Recent sermons preached by Father Richard can be found as YouTube presentations at St George’s ONLINE on this website.